 Vegetation makes up a jungle.
-I’ve written extensively about the animals I saw in Pench National Park.
-But most of the time I spent in the jungle was spent looking at trees or bushes.
+I’ve written extensively about the animals which find a home in Pench National Park.
+But most of the time I spent in the jungle was spent looking at trees or bushes twined around each other.
 Here is a record mainly of the trees I saw in the jungle.
 This was a mixed jungle: mainly sal (Shorea robusta), followed by the crocodile bark tree (Terminalia crenulata), but also many other species, including the so-called Indian Ghost Tree.
 I end my stories of this hot season’s trip to Pench with photos of its dried up vegetation.

 We chanced on a small bunch of jeeps whose passengers were excitedly looking into the darkness below some bushes along a ridge line.
 It was a tigress and her cubs.
 We caught sight of her.
 Just as I was trying to get photos, a ranger came along and told us to move.
 Our guide figured out that the tigress was headed for a nearby waterhole, and drove there.
 I’d never seen rangers trying to control jeeps, so we discussed this with the driver and guide.
 I learnt that in Pench National Park the rangers try hard to balance tourists’ needs and the animals, especially when cubs are involved.
 Tourists are allowed only in about 20% of the park’s area, but this area contained the range of two tigresses with three cubs each.